Student Support Services

 Physical Education and Recreation is provided at each institution to inmate-students with an opportunity to participate in organized fitness and recreational activities such as basketball, track, handball, and board games.
 Physical education programs are based on the acquisition of knowledge and skills that are the foundation for engaging in physical activity.
 The program is geared to empower inmate-students to sustain regular, lifelong physical activity to live a healthy, productive, and fulfilling life.

-Student Support Services is available at all CDCR institutions.
+Available at all CDCR institutions.

-Student Support Services may vary in length.
+Services may vary in length.
 Each inmate-student progresses at their own pace.

 Enrollment in these programs is voluntary and available to all inmate-student who are interested in seeking additional support.